kirankrch24/Student-Rank-Pridiction/README.md

 My brother was impressed by my idea and decided to write a Java program to predict my rank using the linear equation I had suggested.
 We worked together, and with his coding skills and my suggested algorithm, we were able to determine my predicted rank.

+After two weeks, the state government released my actual rank, which was only a few hundred places away from my predicted rank.
+My brother and I were elated, feeling a sense of satisfaction and pride in our accomplishment.

 Looking back on that summer evening, I feel a sense of nostalgia and gratitude for my brother.